Early in cycle — strong buy, no urgency to wait

 Full access to multi-frame generation and all Blackwell AI features.

-More VRAM than the RTX 5080 (16GB), making it relevant for AI workloads and 4K texture packs.
+More VRAM than the RTX 5080 (16GB), relevant for AI workloads and 4K texture packs even in the Blackwell era.

-Over 2 years of driver optimizations make this one of the most stable GPUs available.
+Over 3 years of driver optimizations make this one of the most stable GPUs available.